 - 1. For compensatory damages according to proof at the time trial; - 2.
 For general damages according to proof; - 3.
 For restitutionary damages according to proof; - 4.
 An injunction requiring ICANN to refrain from conducting the auction of last resort for the .WEB gTLD pending a final decision on the merits of this matter; - 5.
-An injunction requiring ICANN to refrain from entering into a Registry Agreement with any party for the .WEB gTLD pending a final decision on the merits of this matter; - 6.
-An injunction requiring ICANN to refrain from assigning the rights to the .WEB gTLD to any party pending a final decision on the merits of this matter; - 7.
-Attorneys' fees and costs to the extent permitted by law; and - 8.
+An injunction requiring ICANN to refrain from assigning the rights to the .WEB gTLD pending a final decision in the merits of this matter; - 6.
+Attorneys' fees and costs to the extent permitted by law; and - 7.
 For such other relief as the Court deems just and proper against all Defendants.